Five Questions: Tony Romo and U.S. Amateur Qualifier

 Tony Romo, America's Team former quarterback, is hoping to play for an American golf championship.

-Romo and a field of golfers from Texas, Oklahoma, Louisiana, Arkansas and Canada will compete in a U.S. Amateur qualifier on Wednesday at The Tempest Golf Club in Gladewater.
+Romo and a field of golfers from Texas, Oklahoma, Louisiana, Arkansas and Canada will compete in a U.S. Amateur qualifier on Wednesday at The Tempest Golf Club (568 East Wilkins Road, Gladewater).

 Who Advances?: Three golfers earn spots in the 121st United States Amateur, scheduled for Aug.
 9-15 at Oakmont Country Club in Oakmont, Pennsylvania.

-What will Romo and contenders need to shoot?: Tempest Director of Golf/Head Golf Professional Randy Wade said, "I think it will take 4-6 under to qualifying three spots.
+What will Romo and contenders need to shoot?: Tempest Director of Golf/Head Golf Professional Randy Wade said, "I think it will take 4-6 under to qualify for three spots."

-Attempts at qualifying for Romo: In 2018, Romo competed for a U.S. Amateur spot at Mascoutin Golf Club in Berlin, Wisconsin, carding a 6-over 150 (74-76) to tied for 15th.
-Two sports were available for qualifying. ...
-In May, Romo tried to qualify for the U.S. Open in Gunter, carding a 3-over 75 and missing a playoff by two strokes.